praw-dev/asyncpraw/docs/getting_started/configuration/prawini.rst

 .. _praw.ini:

-praw.ini Files
+asyncpraw.ini Files
 ==============

-PRAW comes with a ``praw.ini`` file in the package directory, and looks for user defined ``praw.ini`` files in a few other locations:
+asyncpraw comes with a ``asyncpraw.ini`` file in the package directory, and looks for user defined ``asyncpraw.ini`` files in a few other locations:

 1. In the `current working directory
    <https://docs.python.org/3.6/library/os.html#os.getcwd>`_ at the time